 “Our mission is not just to save our own customers but many others,” added Hassan.
 “We believe it’s the first time in Europe that anyone is showing pre 5G-tech for this purpose.”

-Vodafone, through its charitable Foundation, has provided network in a backpack and network in a box technology to parts of the world hit by disasters, such as the earthquake in Nepal in what year.
+Vodafone, through its charitable Foundation, has provided network in a backpack and network in a box technology to parts of the world hit by disasters, such as the earthquake in Nepal in 2015.

 Supporters of 5G say that although the new standard will allow for speeds of 1Gbps, this is not the main selling point.
 Other features include high capacity, low latency and the ability to ‘slice’ certain parts of the network into virtual networks that guarantee performance.